rschristopher/rschristopher.github.io/src/criticisms/quantum-computing.md

  for over a decade without any real progress with quantum attacks on
  Bitcoin's
- elliptical curve cryptography.
+ elliptical curve cryptography
+ (always seems to be a few years out).
-The truth is there's very little threat for now, and in fact quantum computing will most likely prove beneficial to Bitcoin;
+The truth is there's very little threat (for now), and in fact quantum computing will most likely prove beneficial to Bitcoin;